 I have used it to read Mission of Honor from David Weber's Honor Harrington series.
 Since there are very strong rumors of an Honor Harrington movie being produced it must be time to say something about the series.

-On Basilisk Station The Honor of the Queen The Short Victorious War Field of Dishonor Flag in Exile Honor Among Enemies In Enemy Hands Echoes of Honor Ashes of Victory War of Honor At All Costs Mission of Honor A Rising Thunder
+On Basilisk Station The Honor of the Queen The Short Victorious War Field of Dishonor Flag in Exile Honor Among Enemies In Enemy Hands Echoes of Honor Ashes of Victory War of Honor At All Costs Storm from the Shadows Mission of Honor A Rising Thunder Shadow of Freedom